asandu-cloud/asandu-cloud/README.md

 ## 👋 Hi, I'm Andrei!

-I am a Data Science MSc student currently based in Rome with a BSc in Economics and Business from the Erasmus University of Rotterdam.
+I am a Data Science & Management MSc student currently based in Rome with a BSc in Economics and Business from the Erasmus University of Rotterdam.

 ## Tools and Techniques
 `Python` - `Pandas` - `scikit-learn`